Graduate Assistant, Hubert H. Humphrey Fellowship Program, Department of Global Development

 Francine Barchett is an international development liaison as well as a graduate student and researcher.
-As the Humphrey Fellowship Graduate Assistant, she supports the Cornell Humphrey program’s mission of equipping experienced professionals in the field of international development.
-And as an MPS student in Global Development, Francine’s studies hinge on the intersections of governance, sustainable development, and food security.
+As the Humphrey Fellowship’s longest serving Graduate Assistant, she supports the Cornell Humphrey program’s mission of equipping experienced professionals in the field of global development.
+And as a PhD student in Natural Resources and the Environment, Francine’s studies hinge on the intersections of sustainable development, wildlife conservation, and transnational negotiation.

-She completed her B.S. at Cornell in International Agriculture and Rural Development in 2019, concentrating in Economics and minoring in Southeast Asian Studies and Development Sociology.
-Her projects and studies led her across the US and to over 20 countries, from index-based livestock insurance program evaluation at ILRI in Kenya to wild bird trafficking research in Bali, Indonesia.
-She received the World Food Prize Elaine Szymoniak Award for her work at ICRISAT in India, where she studied the nutritional and health outcomes of the government’s Swacch Bharat sanitation campaigns, and was later recognized as a Rawlings Presidential Research Scholar.
+Francine has received two degrees from Cornell: a B.S. in International Agriculture & Rural Development (2019) and M.P.S in Global Development (2021).
+Her projects and studies have led her across the US and to over 20 countries, from index-based livestock insurance program evaluation at ILRI in Kenya to wild bird trafficking research in Bali, Indonesia.
+She received the World Food Prize Elaine Szymoniak Award for her work at ICRISAT in India, where she studied the nutritional and health outcomes of the government’s Swacch Bharat sanitation campaigns and was later recognized as a Rawlings Presidential Research Scholar.

-Outside of assisting the Humphrey Fellows, Francine stays busy on her MPS capstone project, where she is evaluating sustainability certification opportunities for trophy hunting on game reserves in Southern Africa.
-She also likes to speak Indonesian and Malay, do long distance running and cycling, and try spicier foods than she thinks she can handle!
+Outside of assisting the Humphrey Fellows, Francine stays busy on her PhD, which focuses on evaluating sustainability certification opportunities for the controversial industry of African trophy hunting.
+She also enjoys speaking Indonesian, Malay, and Vietnamese, running ultra-marathons, and tasting spicier foods than she thinks she can handle!